AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

 ---
-description: Inherit Doc - Marketo Docs - Product Documentation
+description: Inherit Doc 1 - Marketo Docs - Product Documentation
-title: Inherit Doc
+title: Inherit Doc 1
 hide: yes
 hidefromtoc: yes
 ---
-# Inherit Doc {#inherit-doc}
+# Inherit Doc 1 {#inherit-doc-1}

 Did you inherit an existing Marketo Engage instance from another Admin?
 If so, this article is for you.